redsun-acquisition/redsun-frontpage/statement/mission.md

 # The mission

-The mission of RedSun is to ship not an application, but a framework that can be used to "build" applications with minimal effort.
+The mission of Redsun is to ship not an application, but a framework that can be used to "build" applications with minimal effort.

 The name is an hint to the fact that it sits "on top" of Bluesky, and tries to provide the same features: